Current information and campaigns

 Two million Australians are at high risk of type 2 diabetes.

-To coincide with National Diabetes Week, Diabetes Australia is launching a new prevention campaign urging all Australians to see if they are at risk of type 2 diabetes.
+To coincide with National Diabetes Week 2014, Diabetes Australia launched You think this is scary?, a new prevention campaign on Wednesday 16 July in Melbourne, urging all Australians to see if they are at risk of type 2 diabetes.
 Type 2 diabetes can be prevented or delayed in up to 58 per cent of cases through early detection and lifestyle modification.
-The campaign will also feature the personal stories of people who have prevented and who are living with type 2 diabetes.
+The campaign also features the personal stories of people who have prevented and who are living with type 2 diabetes.

 Diabetes Australia represents all people affected by all types of diabetes.
 The aim of the 2014 National Diabetes Week campaign is to raise awareness of the seriousness and prevalence of type 2 diabetes and encourage all Australians to check their risk.